Small groups, insider access, and personal freedom to follow the whim of the moment are the order of the day, every day.

-We offer gap year & adventure tours for travellers aged between 18 and 35(ish) from all over the world.
-Whether you’re traveling solo or with a close friend, you’ll meet heaps of awesome people on the first day of each tour.
+We offer gap year & adventure tours for young travellers aged between 18 and 39 from all over the world.
+Whether you’re travelling solo or with a close friend, you’ll meet heaps of awesome people during the tour.

 Please note vegetarian meal options may at times be limited for choice but there is always rice, noodles and soups, and excellent fruit and vegetables are plentiful at the local markets.

 First step – please check with your bank as to whether you have sufficient funds or if there is a block on international transactions.